Mokrý Lom: Administrative division

+Etymology

+The word lom has several meanings in Czech.
+The name Mokrý Lom can be translated as 'wet quarry' or 'wet bend', but in Old Czech, lom was also used for 'crack', 'fight' and 'defeat'.

 Geography

 Mokrý Lom is located about 14 km south of České Budějovice.
 It lies in the Gratzen Foothills.
 The highest point is at 541 m above sea level.

 History

 The first written mention of Mokrý Lom is from 1362.
 The village was a part of the Velešín estate until 1387, when it was acquired by the Rosenberg family.

 After the revolution in 1850, when modern municipalities were established, Mokrý Lom became part of Sedlce.
 In 1924, Mokrý Lom was separated and thus the current municipality was created.

 Transport

 There are no railways or major roads passing through the municipality.

 Sights

-Mokrý Lom is poor in monuments.
-The only protected cultural monument is a Baroque chapel from 1848, located in the centre of Mokrý Lom.
+The only protected cultural monument in the municipality is a Baroque chapel from 1848, located in the centre of Mokrý Lom.